Hydration and Nutrition Strategies for Desert Hiking

 1. Plan Your Water Intake

 Water is your most crucial resource in the desert.
 Aim to drink at least 1 liter of water per hour during moderate activity, and adjust based on the intensity of your hike and temperature.
-For multi-hour or all-day hikes, plan to carry enough water to meet this guideline or have reliable knowledge of refill points along your route.
-Hydration packs and water bottles with easy access can make it easier to stay hydrated on the go.
+For multi-hour or all-day hikes, carry enough water to meet this guideline or ensure reliable refill points along your route.
+Hydration packs and water bottles with easy access make staying hydrated more manageable on the go.

 2. Electrolyte Replacement